 Female Poverty Rate

-The race most likely to be in poverty in Shasta Lake is White, with 16.04% below the poverty level.
+The race most likely to be in poverty in Shasta Lake is Multiple, with 37.91% below the poverty level.

-The race least likely to be in poverty in Shasta Lake is Hispanic, with 39.10% below the poverty level.
+The race least likely to be in poverty in Shasta Lake is Other, with NaN% below the poverty level.

 Veteran Poverty Rate